 - Homebuyers with small down payments and refinancers with little equity.

-What's good: FHA loans are often the only option for borrowers with high debt-to-income ratios and low credit scores.
+PRO: FHA loans are often the only option for borrowers with high debt-to-income ratios and low credit scores.

 CON: To get rid of FHA premiums, you must refinance the loan.

-Cost: The VA charges an upfront VA funding fee, which can be rolled into the loan or paid by the seller.
-The funding fee varies from 1.25% to 3.3% of the loan amount.
+No down payment is required from borrowers buying primary residences.
+The VA charges an upfront VA funding fee, which can be rolled into the loan or paid by the seller.
+The funding fee varies from 1.25 percent to 3.3 percent of the loan amount.

-What's good: VA borrowers can qualify for 100% financing.
-Veterans do not have to be first-time buyers and may reuse their benefit.
+PRO: Veterans do not have to be first-time buyers and may reuse their benefit.

 CON: The VA does not guarantee the full amount of the loan, which means borrowers might be subject to additional requirements from the bank.
 The amount the VA guarantees, which varies by county, might affect how much the bank is willing to lend.